 Who could visit – or live in – Oxford without trying their hand at punting?
-And who can predict whether they will be sublimely competent and capable of effortlessly propelling their craft past all obstacles, or gloriously inept and prone to falling in every third push and incapable of keeping up with the speed of the stream?
+And who can predict whether they will be sublimely competent and capable of effortlessly avoiding all obstacles, or gloriously inept and incapable of keeping up with the speed of the stream?
 The following establishments will provide you with punts, advice if requested, and in some cases chauffeurs too.

 Where to Get a Punt

 Punts (self-drive and chauffeured), rowing boats and pedalos.
 Float along the Cherwell past the Botanic Gardens, around Magdalen College School playing fields and Angel & Greyhound meadows, past St Hilda's, and up the recently cleared byways past Christ Church meadow to the Isis if you feel so inspired!